sen1van/MicroFreelance/docs/home.md

 I recommend creating a virtual environment (venv)
 `python -m venv .venv`

 to activate venv
-> in linux
+> in linux   and MacOs
 `source .venv/bin/activate`

-> in windows and mac os
+> in windows:
-`W.I.P.`
+idk

 ### dependencies

 - sass
-- python 3.12 (this project not tested in other versions)
+- python 3.13.3 (this project not tested in other versions)
 - python requirements (see [requirements.txt](../requirements.txt))
 - imagemagisk